 Which Treatments Are Used With Metastatic Breast Cancer?

 Chemotherapy is usually the first action after being diagnosed with metastatic breast cancer.
 Hormonal therapy is also used to slow or stop the growth of cancer cells, and targeted therapy attacks specific genes or proteins on the cancer cells.
 Radiation therapy may also be used.

 There are plenty of natural methods that a person can take to ease the side effects of breast cancer treatment.
 Acupuncture, yoga, massage, and meditation can help.

 Breast Cancer Can Occur At Any Age

 It is rare that a young man or woman will be diagnosed with breast cancer, but it is certainly possible.
 October is Breast Cancer Awareness Month, and we have a lot of great information on our blog post about breast cancer in adolescents.

 At Wheels For Wishes, we accept car donations on behalf of Make-A-Wish.
-We recycle or auction off vehicles and the earned proceeds from the sale of vehicles benefit Make-A-Wish and help to grant wishes for kids with life-threatening medical conditions.
+We recycle or auction off vehicles and the earned proceeds from the sale of vehicles benefit Make-A-Wish and help to grant wishes for kids with critical illnesses.

 If you have a vehicle that you no longer want or need, consider donating it to Wheels For Wishes.
 Your donated vehicle will help to grant a wish for a deserving child in your community, and you will receive free pick-up or towing of your vehicle nearly anywhere in the United States.
 To donate, call 1-877-431-9474 or fill out our online vehicle donation form today.